snp-technologies/aksworkshop-notes/README.md

 ### Tasks

 - Provision the captureorder deployment and expose a public endpoint
-    - Straight forward, but DON'T FORGET TO ENTER YOUR ENVIRONMENT VARIABLES IN `captureorder-deployment.yaml`!!
     - Ensure orders are successfully written to MongoDB
     - The curl solution is not obvious.
 Let’s break it down